Shipping Pets Overseas: Key Considerations and Assistance

 - Your pet needs an airline-approved travel crate that is the right size and comfortable.
 Acclimate your pet to the crate well in advance to reduce anxiety during travel.

 - Microchips are often required for international pet travel and meet ISO Standard 11784.
 Even if not mandatory, we recommend microchipping your pet for identification and safety.

-How Can an International Pet Transport Service Make Life Easier?
+How an International Pet Transport Service Can Make Your Move Easier

 Learn more about how PetRelocation can help.